patrykJ113/kontial/README.md

 ## About
 This micro service provides REST APIs for person management.
 The REST API response format is always JSON.
-The data is stored in a portable database like H2 to keep it simple in this example.
+The data is stored in a portable file-based database like H2 to keep it simple in this example.
 There is one existing REST API `GET /api/persons` which returns all existing persons.

 ## Notice
 You can change everything in the code.
 Important is only that the micro service is working as described.